DmcEx0/TerrainGrassSystem/README.md

 ### GrassTerrain

 The main component.
-Attached to the object with `Terrain`, it links all the assets and dispatches generation every frame.
+Attached to the object with `Terrain`, it links all assets and supplies each camera frame to the RenderGraph pass.

 | Field | Type | Description |
 |---|---|---|